-Russia and sanctions (Updated March 2022)
+Russia and sanctions

-In response to the Russian invasion of Ukraine on 24 February 2022, the UK has implemented swiftly changing sanctions against a growing list of designated persons and entities.
-Firms are expected to carry out checks against the latest sanctions lists and identify any potential or actual breach of financial sanctions to OFSI
+In response to the Russian invasion of Ukraine on 24 February 2022, the UK has implemented changing sanctions against a growing list of designated persons and entities.
+Firms are expected to carry out checks against the latest sanctions lists and identify any potential or actual breach of financial sanctions to OFSI.

-We would expect to see a firm's appetite to engage with work on behalf of designated persons or entities reflected in their own policies and risk assessment.
+CRL would expect to see a firm's appetite to engage with work on behalf of designated persons or entities reflected in its own policies and risk assessment.
 Where a firm is considering offering legal services it will need to apply for a licence from OFSI.
-We would expect firms to consider very carefully the reputational implications of carrying out this work and to notify us if they do make an application.
+If it is looking to rely upon any General licence, CRL would expect it to be notified.
+CRL would expect firms to consider very carefully the reputational implications of carrying out this work and to notify us if they do make an application.